← Back to 後漢書

 便 []

 Emperor Huan ordered nominations for extreme filial piety and outstanding conduct.
 The commandery sent him to the capital; pleading sickness he skipped the examination and was made a court gentleman.
-He understood statecraft and wrote the *Zheng lun* with dozens of practical reforms.
+He understood statecraft and wrote the Zheng lun with dozens of practical reforms.
 [Note one] His prose was trenchant and the world admired it.
-Zhongchang Tong said every emperor should keep a copy of the *Zheng lun* at hand.
+Zhongchang Tong said: 'Every ruler ought to copy out one scroll and place it at his seat.'
 It opens:

 []